elschopi/TI_INA226_micropython/README.md

 This library provides support for the TI INA226 power measurement IC with micropython firmware.
 Datasheet and other information on the IC: https://www.ti.com/product/INA226
+#
+This library is derived from https://github.com/robert-hh/INA219 </br>
+with the friendly support of the community at https://forum.micropython.org/
+## Motivation
+I needed a micropython library for the INA226 devices for a small power meter project I was working on.
+I did find libraries for the
+Raspberry Pi, but none for micropython.
+Thus, I had to modify an existing library for the INA219 devices.

 # Basics

 To use the device, it has to be configured at startup.
-In it's default configuration, the calibration register is not set and thus the current and power cannot be directly read out.
+In it's default configuration, the calibration register is not set and thus the current and power cannot be directly read out.</br>
 By default, this library configures the device to a maximum current of 3.6 A and 36V bus voltage.
 Resistance of the shunt is assumed as 0.1 Ohm.

 # Calculations